Multilevel Picard approximations for McKean-Vlasov stochastic differential equations with nonconstant diffusion: Introduction

-Theorem~\ref{c01} proves mathematically that the multilevel Picard (MLP) approximation \eqref{a05c} overcomes the curse of dimensionality when approximating the McKean--Vlasov SDE \eqref{b02c}.
+Thus, we see that the stochastic integral in \eqref{a05c} is time-discretized and hence implementable. \end{remark} Theorem~\ref{c01} proves mathematically that the multilevel Picard (MLP) approximation \eqref{a05c} overcomes the curse of dimensionality when approximating the McKean--Vlasov SDE \eqref{b02c}.
 Indeed, by \eqref{c19c} and \eqref{c19d}, the computational cost $\mathsf{C}_{n,m,K}^d$ of the MLP algorithm grows at most polynomially in both the state-space dimension $d$ and the reciprocal $\epsilon^{-1}$ of the prescribed $L^2$-error tolerance $\epsilon$.